Mt. Evans Scenic Byway

 Take I-70 to Exit 240 and follow the signs to Highway 103 and Mount Evans.
 Drive South 14 miles and turn onto Highway 5, which will take you approximately 14 more miles to the Mount Evans Summit* (From Exit 240, it is about a 1 hour drive to the Summit)

 Just before Highway 5 you will arrive at Echo Lake.
 Be sure to visit the Echo Lake Lodge Restaurant and Gift Shop for a bite to eat, or to pick up a few souvenirs.
 It is also the the last stop for water and restrooms before reaching the Summit.
-While you are here, you will need to check-in at the Forest Service Welcome Station and pay the Mount Evans Summit fee of $15 per vehicle to proceed driving up the remaining 14 miles on the highest paved highway in North America!
+While you are here, you will need to check-in at the Forest Service Welcome Station and pay the Mount Evans Summit Fee to proceed driving up the remaining 14 miles on the highest paved highway in North America!

 On your drive up you will pass several mountain lakes, and wind through the gorgeous Alpine Meadows, an ancient Bristlecone Pine forest with miles of undisturbed tundra, amazing plant life, and plentiful wildlife.
 You may even see Mountain Goats, Marmots, and many more animals along the way – We only ask that you DO NOT FEED any wildlife on your adventure.

 Be sure to stop at the Mount Goliath Nature Center where you can experience a range of breathtaking views, from Rocky Mountain peaks to delicate alpine plants and ancient wind-sculpted bristlecone pines!
 Guided garden explorations, and shuttle service from the top of the M. Walter Pesman Trail to the Dos Chappell Nature Center take place seasonally and are hosted by the Denver Botanic Gardens!
 For complete information please click here.